flavtor/Fire_Fighter_Z/README.md

-# Fire_Fighter_Z Database
+# Fire Fighter Z

-Fire Fighter Z is a turn-based card game where players choose from a deck of 20 different cards with unique abilities, including attack, defense, healing, and more.
-Players must manage their mana to play cards, as each card has a mana cost.
-Each turn starts with drawing a card and playing it.
-The enemies attack with their own sets of abilities.
-The game ends when a player's or the opponent's life points reach 0.
+Fire Fighter Z is a web game application that was created as a school project within one week.
+Players take turns using cards with various abilities to combat enemies.
+The project was built using Flask for Python and Firebase for database management.

 ## Technology Stack: